decred/politeia/README.md

 email: 2e645574ba5dcf42@example.com
 password: 2e645574ba5dcf42
 ```
+**Note:** Make sure you do not have an email server set up for politeiawww, because politeiawww_refclient will not execute correctly.
+So before you execute politeiawww_refclient, make sure to comment out or remove the following config options and restart politeiawww: mailhost, mailuser, mailpass, webserveraddress."

 #### 8. Elevating user permission with politeiawww_dbutil
 * This tool allows you to elevate a user in politeiawww to have admin permissions.
 You will have to shut down politeiawww, and then execute in your terminal: